 The Merit Protection Commissioner is a statutory position located with the Australian Public Service Commission.
 A key part of the Merit Protection Commissioner's role is to help agencies meet the requirements of the APS Values and Conduct by providing independent external review of actions affecting individual APS employees.
-In addition to administering the statutory review of actions scheme, there are a range of other responsibilities, as set out in section 50 of the Public Service Act.
+In addition to administering the statutory review of actions scheme, there are a range of other responsibilities, as set out in sections 50 and 50A of the Act.

 Ms Godwin joined the Australian Public Service in 1990 and has extensive experience in corporate and staffing related fields.
-Her SES career has involved working with the Department of Immigration and Citizenship, the Department of Agriculture Fisheries and Forestry and the Australian Customs Service.
-Her previous work in the former Department of Parliamentary Reporting Staff means she also has relevant experience for the related responsibilities of acting Parliamentary Service Merit Protection Commissioner.
+Her SES career has involved working with the Department of Immigration and Citizenship, the Department of Agriculture, Fisheries and Forestry and the Australian Customs Service.
+Her previous work in the former Department of Parliamentary Reporting Staff means she also has relevant experience for the related responsibilities of Parliamentary Service Merit Protection Commissioner.
 During her early career, she also worked in a wide variety of private sector agencies.

-Ms Godwin has a Bachelor of Arts (Hons) from Melbourne University and, a Masters of Business Administration from the Australian Graduate School of Management at the University of NSW.
-She has a strong background and interest in administrative review work and is graduate of the Australian Institute of Company Directors.
+Ms Godwin has a Bachelor of Arts (Hons) from Melbourne University and a Masters of Business Administration from the Australian Graduate School of Management at the University of NSW.
+She has a strong background and interest in administrative review work and is a graduate of the Australian Institute of Company Directors.

 More information about the Merit Protection Commissioner is available on the Office of the Merit Protection Commissioner page.